 In Cycle 1 a single respondent was identified as a potential respondent for the YITS.
+In Cycle 2, attempts were made to contact respondents who had completed the interview in Cycle 1.
+The sample of respondents for subsequent cycles was determined the same way.
 In order to facilitate contacting the selected respondent, the sample file included the respondent's name, address and telephone number, as well as additional addresses and phone numbers where possible.
 This provided the interviewer additional "leads" to find the respondent, should attempts with the original telephone number prove unsuccessful.